Don’t Aim for Interesting Data. Insist on Actionable Data.

 In the first instance, you’ve delivered interesting data.
 It might be a beautiful visualization, but it doesn’t prompt any action.
 In fact, its impact probably starts and ends in that meeting.

-In the second instance, you’ve delivered actionable data.
+The second instance is a perfect example of what actionable data is.
 It’s more likely to be the outcome of someone coming to you and asking, “I’m a bit held up at this decision point.
 Can you help me decide whether A or B will work better?”

 Of course, most data leaders would prefer to spend their time in the second conversation, even if it’s something as tactical as figuring out the right pricing threshold for one customer versus another or one product versus another.
-At least you can do something with the data once you visualize it.
+At least you can make decisions based on data once you visualize it.

 One Size Fits None